What is CUI Classification? (Basic & Specified Data Examples)

 CUI contains information that the government (or an entity such as a contractor) creates or processes on behalf of the government.

 The Cybersecurity Maturity Model Certification (CMMC) is designed to improve the cybersecurity posture of the Defense Industrial Base (DIB).
-It does so by requiring a third-party assessment of compliance, unlike NIST 800-171, which allows self-certification.
-A primary goal of the CMMC is the protection of Controlled Unclassified Information (CUI).
+It does so by requiring a third-party assessment of compliance.

 - Export Control

 Who can control CUI data?

 The National Archives and Records Administration (NARA) is the Executive Agent (EA) for CUI and has precedence to manage information security and government-wide policies across federal government areas.

 Many different types of personnel work with classified information as well as critical unclassified information systems, but NARA is the authority for federal agencies.

 CUI can also be labeled with dissemination controls.
 These include: